MarcStocker/AutoHotkey/README.md

   - Sometimes doesn't work well with programs that have multiple windows, and or programs who's "Window Title" changes as you move from page to page.
 - Pushbullet Move - AdjustPushbullet() | HideAdjustPushBullet()
   - Was used to show/hide pushbullet Bubbles.
 Haven't used or touched since 2018

+- Change Monitor Input Select - setMonitorInputSource("MonitorName", "InputType") | getMonitorInputSource("MonitorName)
+  - Change the 'Input Select' of a specific monitor
+    - Switch between HDMI, DP, and mDP inputs
+  - Can detect which input is active so you can choose which input to use programically
+  - Use [ControlMyMonitor.exe](https://www.nirsoft.net/utils/control_my_monitor.html) by NirSoft to see if you Monitor Supports VPC Code '60' Input Select
+  - Based code taken from fiveolddogs in the [AHK forums](https://www.autohotkey.com/boards/viewtopic.php?t=66292)